SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeDeployDeploymentGroupTagFilter.md

----
-layout: glossary
-title: Add-VSCodeDeployDeploymentGroupTagFilter
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeDeployDeploymentGroupTagFilter

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup.TagFilter resource property to the template
+Adds an AWS::CodeDeploy::DeploymentGroup.TagFilter resource property to the template.
+TagFilter is a property type of the AWS::CodeDeploy::DeploymentGroup : https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codedeploy-deploymentgroup.html resource that specifies which on-premises instances to associate with the deployment group.
+To register on-premise instances with AWS CodeDeploy, see Configure Existing On-Premises Instances by Using AWS CodeDeploy: https://docs.aws.amazon.com/codedeploy/latest/userguide/instances-on-premises.html in the *AWS CodeDeploy User Guide*.

 ## SYNTAX